abstracta/jmeter-java-dsl/README.md

 More examples can be found in [tests](jmeter-java-dsl/src/test/java/us/abstracta/jmeter/javadsl)

-> **Tip 1:** Since JMeter uses [log4j2](https://logging.apache.org/log4j/2.x/), if you want to control logging level or output, you can use something similar to the tests included [log4j2.xml](jmeter-java-dsl/src/test/resources/log4j2.xml).
+> **Tip 1:** Check [jmx2dsl](https://abstracta.github.io/jmeter-java-dsl/guide/#dsl-code-generation-from-jmx-file) provided tool, which allows easy conversion of JMX files to JMeter DSL code.
 >
+> **Tip 2:** Since JMeter uses [log4j2](https://logging.apache.org/log4j/2.x/), if you want to control logging level or output, you can use something similar to the tests included [log4j2.xml](jmeter-java-dsl/src/test/resources/log4j2.xml).
+>
-> **Tip 2:** When working with multiple samplers in a test plan, specify their names to easily check their respective statistics.
+> **Tip 3:** When working with multiple samplers in a test plan, specify their names to easily check their respective statistics.

 **Check [here](https://abstracta.github.io/jmeter-java-dsl/) for details on some interesting use cases**, like running tests at scale in [BlazeMeter](https://www.blazemeter.com/), saving and loading test plans from JMX, publishing test metrics to [InfluxDB](https://www.influxdata.com/products/influxdb-overview/) (and visualizing them from [Grafana](https://grafana.com/)), and general usage guides.